 “The SGH walkthroughs documented extensive corrosion, failed coatings, improper repairs, inadequate pipe supports, inappropriate connections and valving and other failures in operation and management of the Facility by the Navy,” the lawsuit claims.
 “SGH stress modeling found that stresses on existing pipelines at the facility will exceed acceptable levels during defueling at least five locations, with two significantly overstressed by defueling.”

-Residents have even been asked by the Honolulu Board of Water Supply to conserve water to make up for the millions of gallons of contaminated water that are no longer safe to use.
+Oahu residents have even been asked by the Honolulu Board of Water Supply to conserve water to make up for the millions of gallons of contaminated water that are no longer safe to use.
 Various state and environmental organizations continue to monitor the situation to ensure that the island’s main aquifer remains safe in the interim.